 Startups can also provide support by reducing the expenses that many consumers face just for having low balances.
 Dave, for example, helps customers budget monthly and then provides a cash advance to prevent overdraft fees.
 Given the difficulties of managing variable cash flows and expenses, there are many ways to use tech to solve this problem for consumers.

 3) How can Americans build short-term resilience?

 Far too many consumers aren’t prepared for an unexpected expense or loss of income, and there’s room for more services to make these shocks less stressful for customers.
 Many possible solutions could do the trick: income or job loss insurance, automated savings, or fair short-term credit.

 Within savings, we love the work that Digit is doing, leveraging automation and machine learning to help people save flexible amounts each month.
 SafetyNet approaches the problem from a different angle, providing insurance to consumers to cover them if they lose their job.
 In uncertain times, helping people stay resilient is a large market, and we believe there’s room for multiple winners to leverage tech in this space.

 4) How can Americans build lasting health and wealth?

-Our portfolio includes several players that build resilience in the face of damaged credit and burdensome debt, like self lender and Lendstreet.
+Our portfolio includes several players that build resilience in the face of damaged credit and burdensome debt, like self lender.
 These companies help customers recover from bad credit scores and build up their credit profiles over time.